 A man will stand taller, protrude his jaw, and expand his chest while an interested woman will make her more submissive and feminine.

 Barbara and Allan Pease say that because men tend to have more difficulties than women in dating most dating and flirting classes tend to have more men than women (see a few tips and examples for text flirting)

 The Emergence of Colorful Men

-Today however we see the re-emergence of the me who takes care of himself, sometimes even in ways which have been predominantly feminine.
-This is the sometimes so called metrosexual man.
+Today however we see the re-emergence of the man who takes care of himself, sometimes even in ways that have been predominantly feminine.
+This is the sometimes so-called metrosexual man.

-The authors say that while the metrosexual male seem strange to many heterosexual men, their observations shows that metrosexuals fall in the categories of gay men, effeminate men and who realize that many traditional female behaviors are a great way to meet lots of women (Robert Greene talks about it in his Dandies section of The Art of Seduction).
+The authors say that while metrosexual men seem strange to many heterosexual men, their observations show that metrosexuals fall in the categories of gay men, effeminate men who realize that many traditional female behaviors are a great way to meet lots of women.

 Attracting The Opposite Sex